timboudreau/audio_unit_rust_demo/README.md

 ### Never Trust a Dirty Build; Xcode's Clean ...
 Doesn't Always

-Note that Xcode caches module information in the `DerivedData` dir, and *does not delete it when you clean the build directory`.
-If you fiddle with the contents of module maps or who owns them even a little, exit Xcode and `rm -Rf` the entire `DerivedData` build dir, or you can spend hours chasing problems that don't actually exist.
+Note that Xcode caches module information in the `DerivedData` dir, and *does not delete it when you clean the build directory*.
+If you fiddle with the contents of module maps or who owns them even a little, exit Xcode and `rm -Rf` the entire `DerivedData` build dir, or you can spend hours chasing problems that don't actually exist, because Xcode doesn't invalidate its cache.

 Every IDE author's ten commandments should include *Thou shalt not create caches thou canst not invalidate when they need it 100% of the time*, but in Xcode's case, it was omitted.